-Graduate Route will be open this summer for international graduates who complete their degree at an undergraduate level of above (Masters, MPhil or PhD) in the summer 2021 or later and who have a valid Tier 4 visa at the time of application.
-The exact start date for the route has not yet been announced.
+Graduate Route will be open this summer for international graduates who complete their degree at an undergraduate level or above (Masters, MPhil or PhD) in the summer 2021 or later and who have a valid Tier 4 visa at the time of application.

-Those who complete a professional course or a course leading to a diploma in any profession (ACCA, LPC, Bar Vocational Course, etc) are, unfortunately, excluded.
-But they have other opportunities open to them and more on these below.
+Those who complete a professional course or a course leading to a diploma in a regulated profession (ACCA, LPC, Bar Vocational Course, etc) are also eligible.

 The application process for a Graduate visa is expected to be very simple.
 You will not need a sponsor, you will not need a job offer and you will not be required to show any savings or maintenance funds.
 The application will most likely be made online, as most applications are.
 You will be required to pay the application fee which has not yet been confirmed, and the Immigration Health Surcharge (IHS).
 The amount of IHS may be £624 per year (as for most immigration categories) or £470 per year (a reduced amount which applies to Students, Youth Mobility visa applicants, and in some other categories).

 The Graduate visa will allow you to spend additional two years in the UK with an unrestricted right to work or set up your own business.
 However, these two years will not count toward settlement, other than settlement on the basis of 10-year long residence.

 Graduate route will not be extendable, and will be restricted to “once in a lifetime” – in other words, you will not be able to return to studies and apply for the graduate route second time.

 However, you will be allowed to switch into the Skilled Worker route, Start-up or Innovator, or Global talent route.
 And of course, the investor route is still there if you have a spare two million pounds to invest.

 Skilled Worker Route replaced Tier 2 in December 2020